By Elizabeth Bokfi

 Take what you have and make the most of it.
 I became a pirate and a superhero.
 Ha!
 Now people don’t even notice my owners—or even recognize them—if I’m not around!

-SLIDER and TOP IMAGE: Keating puts in a grueling day at the office.
+TOP IMAGE: Keating puts in a grueling day at the office.
 Image by Nancy Miller.